mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 TORCH
 A bundle of flammable materials mounted on a handle or stick.
-A torch will last about one hour and illuminate a six-metre radius, producing a thick, heavy smoke as it does so.
+A torch will last about one hour and illuminate a six-meter radius, producing a thick, heavy smoke as it does so.

 Item TL Effect Kg Cost
-Torch 0 Lights 6-metre radius for 1 hour — Cr1
+Torch 0 Lights 6-meter radius for 1 hour — Cr1

 Survival Still TL Effect Kg Cost
 Basic 9 DM+2 to all Survival